-If you don’t have a clear and open communication for the money to spend on visiting each other, it will be hard for you to maintain closeness with your long-distance partner.
+If you don’t have clear and open communication and the money to spend to visit each other, it will be hard for you to maintain closeness with your long-distance partner.

 Without intimacy of meaningful conversations and physical closeness, the feelings that you once shared for each other may begin to fade away.

-Then what time you spend apart, the more chances you have of meeting someone else.
+The more time you spend apart, the higher the chances you have of meeting someone else.
 If you come across someone you like in real life, you may develop feelings towards that person.
 And if you spend a little bit more time with them your feelings for your long-distance partner may fade away.

 Signs your long-distance relationship is falling apart